MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/track-playbook-activities.md

 > - [!INCLUDE[cc-preview-features-definition](../includes/cc-preview-features-definition.md)]
 > - [!INCLUDE[cc-preview-features-no-ms-support](../includes/cc-preview-features-no-ms-support.md)]

-If a sales manager has added sales brochures or training docs to a playbook activity, as a sales rep you can refer to these docs while you are working the activity to ensure you have all the details at your hand.
+If a sales manager has added sales brochures or training docs to a playbook activity, as a sales rep you can refer to these docs while you are working on the activity to ensure you can quickly access any details you need .

 > [!NOTE]

 > Documents are available only for task and appointment activities associated with a playbook activity.

-To view or download a document
+To view or download a document, in the activity form, select the **Related** tab, and then select **Documents**.

-1. In the activity form, select the **Related** tab, and then select **Documents**.
+To download a document:

-2. To download a document, in the **Documents** list, select a row and select **Download**.
+* In the **Documents** list, select a row and select **Download**.

-  OR
+To view a document:

-3. To view a document, in the **Documents** list, select the document name.
+* in the **Documents** list, select the document name.

 ### See also